Clare Carswell is a Creative Arts Industry Mentor for

 We partner with other artists and arts organisations to make innovative and exciting art events happen and as we do we support the artists we work with to take their work to new audiences.

-We worked with young curator Sam Hall and artist Janey Carline of Everyone's An Artist to host the DIG experimental performance art week-end for eleven artists in May 2018 and to host the SWIM performance weekend in Oxford last year.
+We worked with curator Sam Hall and artist Janey Carline of Everyone's An Artist to host the DIG experimental performance art week-end for 11 artists in May 2018 and to host the SWIM performance weekend in Oxford last year.

 We are looking forward to working with the Fundación Sierra de Libar in Spain to deliver the COU COU ANDALUCIA open call international screen event at the Pueblos Blancos Festival in 2021.

 We worked in close partnership with the Charlbury Festival to curate the Festal Favours platform event of performance art, sound installation and experimental printmaking for the Charlbury Festival in 2017.

-We worked in partnership with The Theatre Chipping Norton to deliver the ILLUSTORY young artist project in their gallery.
+We worked closely with The Theatre Chipping Norton to show the ILLUSTORY young artist project in their gallery.

 We partnered with OYAP, Oxfordshire Youth Arts Partnership on youth mentoring.